Wigner-PDC description of photon entanglement as a local-realistic theory: Reinterpreting detection probabilities

-may come as a surprise to some, given than Clauser-Horne factorability \cite{CH74} on the hidden variable $\lambda$ is usually taken for granted; this is a mistake \cite{factorability}.
-We have tried to clarify the whole issue in Appendix \ref{Rev}: in general, we have shown that that non-factorability, aside from perfectly legitimate from the mathematical perspective, is in this case possibly related with the need to include new hidden variables in the model. \endproof
+The absence of factorability on the $\alpha$'s may come perhaps as a surprise to some, given than Clauser-Horne factorability \cite{CH74} on the hidden variable $\lambda$ is usually taken for granted; this is a mistake \cite{factorability}, that we have tried to clarify in Appendix \ref{Rev}.